flugg/laravel-responder/readme.md

 }
 ```

-This method returns an instance of `\Illuminate\Http\JsonResponse` and will both transform and serialize the data.
+This method returns an instance of `\Illuminate\Http\JsonResponse` and will transform and serialize the data.
 The first argument is the transformation data.

 #### Setting Transformation Data